This article originally appeared on June 27, 2016 in Torontoist

 With the latest announcements, it is clear that SmartTrack has become nothing more than a moniker for an existing GO Transit RER.
 Rush-hour train frequencies will likely be every eight to 10 minutes; off peak, trains will arrive every 15 minutes (the TTC subway never operates at less than six-minute frequencies).
 We do not know what fares will be charged on GO RER/SmartTrack as Metrolinx continues to study regional fare integration.
 And it is very unlikely that we will be seeing frequent, electric trains offering relief by 2021.

 As the Globe and Mail‘s Marcus Gee points out, the City will now be expected to pick up much of the construction tab—similar to how the municipal government is stuck with cost overruns on the Scarborough subway extension after it rejected a provincially funded seven-stop light rail line to replace the ageing RT line.

-At best, SmartTrack — John Tory’s signature transit plan — represents the City of Toronto’s buy-in to GO RER, a worthwhile project to provide better rail service to suburban Toronto and the 905.
+At best, SmartTrack represents the City of Toronto’s buy-in to GO RER, a worthwhile project to provide better rail service to suburban Toronto and the 905.
+There’s room to negotiate at least some fare integration between GO and the TTC.
 But at worst, SmartTrack is a failure to deliver on a key election promise, as flawed as it is.
 But in order for the Mayor to save face, the SmartTrack brand will likely never go away.